-Walking and cycling are viable transport options for short to medium length commuter and other utility journeys in urban areas.
-Recent increases in cycling support the case for investment to complete the region's strategic urban cycle networks.
+Walking and cycling are essential transport options for short to medium length commuter and other utility journeys in urban areas.
+Recent increases in cycling support the case for investment to complete the region's strategic urban cycle networks, including the enhancement of walking and cycling routes to school.